Guanabacoa: Notable people

 Four personalities of Cuban music were born in this town: Ernesto Lecuona, Rita Montaner, Ignacio Villa (Bola de Nieve), and the composer, writer and actress Dinorah Rivas, some of her compositions were played by famous musicians and singers such as Tito Puente and Milly Puente.

 Four Major League Baseball players were also born here: Emilio Palmero (1895), Tony Ordeñana (1918), Rene Valdez (1929), and Evelio Hernández (1931), as well as the television news reporter Rick Sanchez.

-The township was also the childhood home of Cuban singer, Lucrecia Saez Perez, hailed by many as a successor to the great Celia Cruz, and “The Myth,” bodybuilder Sergio Oliva.
+The township was also the childhood home of Cuban singer, Lucrecia Saez Perez, hailed by many as a successor to the great Celia Cruz, and "The Myth," bodybuilder Sergio Oliva.
 Pedrito Calvo, vocalist from popular band Los Van Van for 27 years, was also born in Guanabacoa.

-The famous journalist, historian, and writer María Argelia Vizcaíno was also born in Guanabacoa.
+The journalist, historian, and writer María Argelia Vizcaíno was also born in Guanabacoa.
 She is the author of "Guanabacoa la Bella, Tomo I" (2006) among others.

 Climate

 This area typically has a pronounced dry season.
 According to the Köppen Climate Classification system, Guanabacoa has a tropical savanna climate, abbreviated "Aw" on climate maps.